-Peru attorney general seeks detention for ex-President Humala
+Peru prosecutors seek pretrial detention for ex-president Humala

 Odebrecht has said it paid $29 million in bribes in Peru between about 2005 and 2014 and has vowed to provide details on its kickback schemes to authorities.

-(Reporting By Mitra Taj; Editing by Cynthia Osterman)
+(Reporting by Mitra Taj; Editing by Cynthia Osterman and Matthew Lewis)